From Yahoo (republished from Bloomberg), US Interest Burden Hits 28-Year High, Escalating Political Risk:

 Here is what it looks like.
 Relative to the size of the debt or GDP, interest has increased to near-historic highs:

-As an investor, here is why I am not concerned:
+As investor here is why I am not concerned:

 2. As the U.S. economy keeps growing, each successive trillion dollars of debt or interest paid on debt becomes smaller relatively speaking.

+9. The stock market is not the economy.
 This is the conundrum when it comes to ‘the economy’ vs. ‘the stock market’.
-Profits and earnings the the only things that matter when it comes to stocks (and to a lesser extent, tax policy), whereas the state or health U.S. economy has many more variables, such as GDP, labor market, population growth, productivity, debt, inflation, and so on.
+Profits and earnings are the only things that matter when it comes to stocks (and to a lesser extent, tax policy), whereas the state or health U.S. economy has many more variables, such as GDP, labor market, population growth, productivity, debt, inflation, and so on.
 The stock market, being that it’s composed of firms, is correlated but not the same as the economy, as I explain in the article Why Declining Population Growth and Sluggish GDP Growth are Not a Concern for Investors.